-The Baylor University Louise Herrington School of Nursing offers a Doctor of Nursing (DNP) program, Family Nurse Practitioner (FNP) major, to prepare registered nurses to deliver primary health care to clients of all ages with a focus on underserved people from a variety of cultures.
+The Baylor University Louise Herrington School of Nursing offers a Doctor of Nursing (DNP) program, Family Nurse Practitioner (FNP) track, to prepare registered nurses to deliver primary health care to clients of all ages with a focus on underserved individuals from a variety of cultures.

 Emphasis is placed on health promotion, disease prevention, management of acute and chronic illnesses, and advanced skills.
 Students have the option of completing part of their required clinical hours at an international site with faculty supervision.